 In fiscal 2018, we discovered malware at certain Chili's restaurants that may have resulted in unauthorized access or acquisition of customer payment card data.
 We settled all claims from payment card companies related to this incident and do not expect material claims from payment card companies in the future.
 In connection with this event, the Company was also named as a defendant in a putative class action lawsuit in the United States District Court for the Middle District of Florida (the "Litigation") relating to this incident.
 In the Litigation, plaintiffs assert various claims at the Company's Chili's restaurants involving customer payment card information and seek monetary damages in excess of \$5.0 million, injunctive and declaratory relief, and attorney's fees and costs.

-Oral argument of our appeal of the district court's class certification order was held before the Eleventh Circuit Court of Appeals on June 8, 2022 in Jacksonville, Florida.
-We await the court's ruling.
-In the interim, all matters at the district court have been stayed.
+On July 11, 2023, the Eleventh Circuit Court of Appeals issued its order on our appeal of the district court's class certification order.
+The majority (1) found that only one plaintiff sufficiently alleged standing, but that Plaintiffs' allegation that all cards involved in the data breach were posted to the "dark web" constitutes misuse sufficient to establish Article III standing; (2) vacated and remanded the class certification decision for the district court to reconsider its predominance requirement; and (3) upheld Plaintiff's "averaging" damages methodology.
+While the court's decision to decertify the class is favorable, we believe the majority's reasoning on the issues of standing and damages calculation is erroneous.
+Accordingly, we intend to file a petition for rehearing with the Eleventh Circuit.
+All matters at the district court remain stayed.
 We believe we have defenses and intend to continue defending the Litigation.
-As such, as of June 29, 2022, we have concluded that a loss, or range of loss, from this matter is not determinable, therefore, we have not recorded a liability related to the Litigation.
+As such, as of June 28, 2023, we have concluded that a loss, or range of loss, from this matter is not determinable, therefore, we have not recorded a liability related to the Litigation.
 We will continue to evaluate this matter based on new information as it becomes available.